DrKrar/GeoEfficiency.jl/README.md

  - [ ] consider more details of the measurement setup.
       - [ ] the detector effect.
       - [ ] the end cap effect.
-      - [ ] the meduim and absorber effect.
+      - [ ] the medium and absorber effect.

  - [ ] combine the effect of the source geometry and composition.